Maiden Lane Transactions: Bear Stearns bailout

 Maiden Lane LLC was created when JPMorgan Chase took over Bear Stearns in early 2008.
 Bear Stearns held an asset portfolio that JPMorgan found too risky to assume in whole, and consequently the Federal Reserve Bank of New York created Maiden Lane LLC and extended a $28.82 billion loan to it.
 JPMorgan lent an additional $1.15 billion.
 Maiden Lane used the money to buy approximately $30 billion of Bear Stearns's assets which it then sold gradually.
-Although intitial analysis by Bank of America projected losses from $2 to $6 billion on the portfolio, it ultimately produced a net gain of $2.5 billion.
+Although initial analysis by Bank of America projected losses from $2 to $6 billion on the portfolio, it ultimately produced a net gain of $2.5 billion.

 Maiden Lane was organized as Delaware Limited Liability Company on April 29, 2008, and registered to do business as a foreign limited liability company in the state of New York on June 26, 2008.

 AIG bailout

-During the federal government's bailout of AIG in September 2008, the holding companies Maiden Lane II LLC and Maiden Lane III LLC were created, and they were funded with loans of $19.5 billion and $24.3 billion from Federal reserve.
-The U.S. Federal Government's total investment in the AIG bailout, including both Maiden Lane II and III and actions by the U.S. Treasury, was $182 billion.
+During the federal government's bailout of AIG in September 2008, the holding companies Maiden Lane II LLC and Maiden Lane III LLC were created, and they were funded with loans of $19.5 billion and $24.3 billion from the Federal Reserve.
+The federal government's total investment in the AIG bailout, including both Maiden Lane II and III and actions by the U.S. Treasury, was $182 billion.

 Maiden Lane II LLC

-Maiden Lane II LLC aims to purchase residential mortgage-backed securities (RMBS) held by AIG's subsidiaries which were considered very risky.
+Maiden Lane II LLC aimed to purchase residential mortgage-backed securities (RMBS) held by AIG's subsidiaries which were considered very risky.
 On December 12, 2008, the Federal Reserve Bank of New York began extending credit to Maiden Lane II LLC.
 An October 7, 2010 update to the Federal Reserve balance sheet, as of October 6, 2010, reported the fair market value of net portfolio holdings were valued at $15.847 billion.

 Maiden Lane II used billions in bailout money to purchase toxic assets, and AIG used billions to pay other banks, including foreign banks—France's Societe Generale at $11.9 billion, Germany's Deutsche Bank at $11.8 billion, and Britain's Barclays PLC at $8.5 billion.
-AIG, through this fund also funneled significant bailout money to U.S. banks that had already been bailed out under Troubled Asset Relief Program.
+AIG, through this fund, also funneled significant bailout money to US banks that had already been bailed out under the Troubled Asset Relief Program.
 As AIG counterparties, Goldman Sachs got $12.9 billion, Bank of America got $5.2 billion, and Citigroup got $2.3 billion all at 100% on the dollar.

-In February 2012 the New York Fed announced that the remaining securities in ML II were sold, and would result in full repayment of the $19.5 billion loan extended by the New York Fed to ML II with a net gain for the benefit of the public of approximately $2.8 billion, including $580 million in accrued interest on the loan.
+In February 2012 the New York Fed announced that the remaining securities in ML II had been sold, and would result in full repayment of the $19.5 billion loan extended by the New York Fed, with a net gain of approximately $2.8 billion, including $580 million in accrued interest.